WalmartbagLu/Mushroom-specie-separator/README.md

 4. Change directories into `jetson-inference/python/training/classification/data`.
 5. Create a directory named "mushroom".
 6. Inside the directory create a file name "labels.txt".
-7. Write the name of nine species into the file labels.txt.
+7. Write the name of the five species into the file labels.txt.
 Each name should be in a different line and leave an empty line below.
 8. Inside the directory "mushroom" create three directories named "train", "val", and "test".
-9. Create 9 directories named "Agaricus", "Amanita", "Boletus", "Cortinarius", "Entoloma", "Hygrocybe", "lactarius", "Russula", "Suillus" iside each of the three directories "train", "val", and "test".
+9. Create 5 directories named "Agaricus", "Boletus", "Cortinarius", "Entoloma", "Suillus" iside each of the three directories "train", "val", and "test".
 10. Put 5% of "Agaricus" images into the directory `val/Agaricus`.
 11. Put 5% of different "Agaricus" images into the directory `test/Agaricus`.
 12. Put the rest "Agaricus" images into the directory `train/Agaricus`
-13. Do the similar thing to the other 8 sets of images from step 8~10.
+13. Do the similar thing to the other 4 sets of images from step 8~10.
 14. Make a new directory called "mushroom" in `jetson-inference/python/training/classification/models`

 Execution